-As a callmaker I have spent a lot of time talking about how to call turkeys.
+As someone who makes calls, I've spent a lot of time talking about how to call turkeys.

 I know this might sound like something you expect to hear from a callmaker, but variation really is a key part of turkey hunting, especially if you only have a small area to hunt in.